-In the 1880s Brander Matthews said that short-stories should be spelt like that (with a hyphen) to distinguish between two different forms, which reminds me of the picture book vs picturebook debate.
+In the 1880s Brander Matthews said that short stories should be spelt with a hyphen to distinguish between two different forms, which reminds me of the picture book vs picturebook debate.

 Ways of Categorising Short Stories

-In 1952 Ray B. West divided short stories into two types: “realistic” and “symbolic”.
-The problem with this is that the surface of some highly symbolic short stories is highly realistic.
+In 1952 Ray B. West used the words “realistic” and “symbolic” to divide short stories into two types.
+The problem with these labels is that the surface of some highly symbolic short stories is highly realistic.